Pedro-Beirao/esnake/README.md

 Some ports are REALLY low effort.

-I just want to explore each of these systems and try to come up with weird control schemes (WII 🤗)
+I just want to explore each of these systems and try to come up with weird control schemes (ex: WII 🤗)

 ## Platforms supported